tytydraco/yessleep/out/Im_Thinking_of_buying_one_of_them_EBikes.md

+EDIT - I can see this post is being shared but not interacted with in any way, could someone explain this?

 I'm thinking of buying one of them E-Bikes, apparently *isn't* the right response when your friend that you see quarterly when he's back in town, is telling you about the criminal amount of insurance he's paying as a new driver.
 What the fuck do I know right?
 It happens slowly, your friend's outgrowing you financially.
 I salute them, they did the right things after all.
 Although I have a sneaking suspicion that somewhere along the line they were let into some secret fast track that wasn't afforded to me.